≡ Menu

 Get yourself out there in the job field.
 Even if you don’t get the perfect job to start, keep an open mind and be receptive to any opportunities that arise.” – Jessica Carlino, RDMS, RVT

-To acquire and maintain this ultrasound license, candidates must also abide by the ARRT’s Rules of Ethics, which strives to promote and maintain patient welfare.
-Additionally, an ultrasound practice (i.e. a medical center or hospital) can become accredited through the American Institute of Ultrasound in Medicine (AIUM).
+To acquire and maintain your ultrasound credential, candidates must also abide by the ARRT’s Rules of Ethics, which strives to promote and maintain patient welfare.
+Examples of other organizations that administer ultrasound licenses include:

 CAAHEP – Commission on Accreditation of Allied Health Education Programs

-The Commission on Accreditation of Allied Health Education Programs is responsible for the accreditation of over 2,100 postsecondary education programs across North America, 23 of which focus on health or health science.
+Additionally, you’re automatically qualified to take the ARDMS exam if you graduate from a school accredited by the CAAHEP.
+The CAAHEP is responsible for the accreditation of over 2,100 postsecondary education programs across North America, 23 of which focus on health or health science.

 Member organizations

 The CAAHEP consists of member organizations that are knowledgeable in each health science field and are able to provide valuable input related to accredited educational programs.
+Among the member organizations are several related to the field of ultrasound.
+These include:

 • The American Institute of Ultrasound in Medicine (AIUM)